The lifetime allowance (LTA) replacement regime, which came into force on 6 April 2024, introduced some new allowances. These include the following:

 - The lump sum and death benefits allowance (LSADBA) set at £1,073,100.

-Higher allowances will apply where clients hold existing LTA protection or enhancements.
+Higher allowances apply where clients hold existing LTA protection or enhancements.

-Where clients have accessed (crystallised) pension savings prior to 6 April 2024 and have therefore used part or all of their lifetime allowance, the LSA and LSADBA will be reduced by a “default” calculation (shown below).
-However, individuals have the option to apply for a “transitional tax-free amount certificate” (TTFAC) where this would provide them with additional allowances.
+Where clients accessed (crystallised) pension savings prior to 6 April 2024 and therefore used part or all of their lifetime allowance, the LSA and LSADBA are reduced by a “default” calculation (shown below).
+However, individuals have the option to apply for a “transitional tax-free amount certificate” (TTFAC) which could provide them with additional allowances.
 This is because the TTFAC will use the actual amounts of tax-free payments received, as opposed to the default calculation.
-Crucially, clients will only have the option to apply for a TTFAC before the first Relevant Benefit Crystallisation Event (RBCE) occurs post-6 April 2024.
+Crucially, clients only have the option to apply for a TTFAC before the first Relevant Benefit Crystallisation Event (RBCE) occurs post-6 April 2024.

-The majority of pension clients will not be affected by this as they will not benefit from applying for a TTFAC.
-However, conducting an audit of all potentially-affected clients as soon as possible is highly recommended.
+The majority of pension clients are not affected by this as they will not benefit from applying for a TTFAC.
+However, if you have not already done so, conducting an audit of all potentially-affected clients as soon as possible is highly recommended.
 As a starting point, it will only be clients that have, will, or could potentially have pension savings (from all sources) that would have exceeded their LTA, under current calculations, who could potentially benefit from a certificate (our Pension Summary report helps to identify clients who may be in this position).

 What are the default calculations?

-- Where a client has no LTA remaining as of 5 April 2024 – the default position is the client will have no LSA or LSADBA.
+- Where a client had no LTA remaining as of 5 April 2024 – the default position is the client has no LSA or LSADBA.

-* The calculations are different where there has been a payment of serious ill health lump sum or lump sum death benefits (this is covered in the factsheet mentioned above).
+* The calculations are different where there has been a payment of serious ill health lump sum or lump sum death benefits.

 Applying for a certificate and action required

-Certificates cannot be applied for before 6 April 2024.
-If you have identified a client that requires a TTFAC, it is important to ensure that a RBCE does not occur in the new tax year before the certificate is approved and received.
+If you have identified a client that requires a TTFAC, it is important to ensure that a RBCE does not occur before the certificate is approved and received.

 How do I request a certificate from Fidelity?